lexer

 lexer.fold_level

-Table of fold level bit-masks for line numbers starting from 1.
+Map of line numbers (starting from 1) to their fold level bit-masks.
 (Read-only) Fold level masks are composed of an integer level combined with any of the following bits:

 lexer.FOLD_BASE